-Determine how much back bar product you use each month with the help of your cost-per-application guide.
+Determine how much back bar products you use each month with the help of your cost-per-application guide.
 Most manufacturers will provide this for you if you don’t have one.

 Adhere to strict back bar ordering and get only what you need.
 Be mindful of waste.
-Measure out your products so that you don’t overuse.
+Measure out your products so that you don’t overuse them.

 Too many retail products on your shelves can be a liability, but too little can be detrimental to your business.
 You don’t want to lose a sale because you “ran out” of something.